-• A Nurture Room on both sites provides a place where children can take time out and is accessible with ramps.
-The Reception area also has access to a disable toilet facility.
+The Nurture Room is available on the Key Stage 1 site and provides a place where children can take time out.
+It is accessible.
+The Reception area also has access to a disabled toilet facility.
+The Key Stage 2 buildings also have access to a disable toilet facility.